I'M HOI: Inertia-aware Monocular Capture of 3D Human-Object Interactions: Experiments

 \subsection{Datasets and Evaluation Metrics}

-We train I'm-HOI using BEHAVE~\cite{bhatnagar22behave}, InterCap~\cite{huang2022intercap} and IMHD$^2$, and evaluate on five datasets also including HODome~\cite{zhang2023neuraldome} and CHAIRS~\cite{jiang2023fullbody}.
-We follow the official train-test data split of BEHAVE and InterCap, which is defined in~\cite{xie2023vistracker}.
-Due to the slow inference speed of baselines, we take sub testsets of IMHD$^2$, HODome and CHAIRS to evaluate.
+We train I'm-HOI using BEHAVE~\cite{bhatnagar22behave}, InterCap~\cite{huang2022intercap} and IMHD$^2$, and evaluate it on five datasets which also include HODome~\cite{zhang2023neuraldome} and CHAIRS~\cite{jiang2023fullbody}.
+We adhere to the official train-test data partitioning of BEHAVE and InterCap, which is established by VisTracker~\cite{xie2023vistracker}.
+Given the relatively slow inference speeds of baselines~\cite{zhang2020phosa,xie2022chore,xie2023vistracker}, we curate partial yet representative data from IMHD$^2$, HODome, and CHAIRS to construct sub test sets for thorough evaluation.